-Understanding disability discrimination
+The law on disability discrimination

 Disability is one of 9 'protected characteristics' covered by discrimination law (Equality Act 2010).
-The law protects people against discrimination, harassment and victimisation at work.

 Who is protected by disability discrimination law

 At work, the law protects the following people against discrimination:

 - contractors and self-employed people hired to personally do the work

 - former employees – usually around providing references

 Someone could experience disability discrimination from anyone they come into contact with because of their job.
 This includes other people at work, customers and members of the public.